Nolan-McKenna/Oro/README.md

 > ⚠️ **Note**: Oro is currently in early development.
 Many features are still being implemented.

-Oro is an open-source, interpreted programming language designed to simplify and optimize text processing through intuitive syntax and efficient, specialized functions for large-scale text manipulation.
+Oro is an open-source, interpreted programming language designed to simplify and optimize text processing.
+Many programming languages struggle with efficient, large-scale text manipulation, especially when dealing with multiple file formats.
+Oro seeks to address this by providing a specialized language focused on intuitive text processing capabilities.

 ## Features